Harper sheds batting funk, leads Phillies past Marlins 12-6

 UP NEXT:

-Phillies: The starters for both ends of the doubleheader against Miami on Sunday have not been announced.
+Phillies: Zach Eflin (2-1, 4.58) will start one of the doubleheader games against Miami Sunday.
+The second starter will be determined after all the options have been discussed Girardi said.

-Marlins: Rookie right-hander Sixto Sanchez (2-1, 1.80) is scheduled to start one of the games Sunday, but manager Don Mattingly didn’t disclose which end.
+Marlins: Rookie right-hander Sixto Sanchez (2-1, 1.80) is scheduled to start one of the games Sunday.
+Mattingly said it has not been determined yet which end.
+The second starter will be announced.